vladislav77777/FSA_simulator_1/README.md

 # FSA_simulator_1
 <b>Implement an FSA validator.</b>
 Given an FSA description in the fsa.txt (see input file format) your program should output the result.txt containing an error description (see validation result) or a report, indicating if FSA is complete (or incomplete) and warning (see warning messages) if any.
-Warnings should be sorted according to their code.
+Warnings should be sorted according to their code. <br>
-Validation result
+Validation result<br>
-Errors:
+Errors:<br>
-E1: A state 's' is not in the set of states
+E1: A state 's' is not in the set of states<br>
-E2: Some states are disjoint
+E2: Some states are disjoint<br>
-E3: A transition 'a' is not represented in the alphabet
+E3: A transition 'a' is not represented in the alphabet<br>
-E4: Initial state is not defined
+E4: Initial state is not defined<br>
-E5: Input file is malformed
+E5: Input file is malformed<br>
-Report:
+Report:<br>
-FSA is complete/incomplete
+FSA is complete/incomplete<br>
-Warnings:
+Warnings:<br>
-W1: Accepting state is not defined
+W1: Accepting state is not defined<br>
 W2: Some states are not reachable from the initial state
 W3: FSA is nondeterministic
 Input file format